Probability density function: Discussion

 In the continuous univariate case above, the reference measure is the Lebesgue measure.
 The probability mass function of a discrete random variable is the density with respect to the counting measure over the sample space (usually the set of integers, or some subset thereof).

-It is not possible to define a density with reference to an arbitrary measure (e.g. one can't choose the counting measure as a reference for a continuous random variable).
+It is not possible to define a density with reference to an arbitrary measure (e.g. one can not choose the counting measure as a reference for a continuous random variable).
 Furthermore, when it does exist, the density is almost unique, meaning that any two such densities coincide almost everywhere.